olegknyazev/GameTablesDocs/reference/inspector.md

   More information on this property see in [Array Update Modes]({{ site.baseurl }}{% link reference/headers_format/arrays.md %}).

-<a id="update-targets"></a> Update Targets
+<a id="apply-game-table"></a> Apply Game Table

-: Updates all the properties referenced from this GameTable.
-If something goes wrong during the update, an error message is shown in the Console window and all the affected objects are reverted to the state they had before update.
-A successful update may be reverted in a single step by Unity's Undo menu.
+: Updates properties of all the target Prefabs and ScriptableObject by data imported from the specified table source.
+If something goes wrong during the applying, an error message is shown in the Console window and all the affected objects are reverted to the state they had before the update.
+A successful application may be reverted in a single step by Unity's Undo menu.

   After an update all the affected Prefabs are *not saved* automatically.
 You need to run *File / Save Project* to persist the changes.